-Zhang, however, was not the only possible third recipient.
+Zhang, in fact, was not the only possible third recipient.

 The number of deserving recipients vs. awardees had already been a topic on Monday, when Medicine Nobelist Michael Houghton was asked about his decision to refuse the Gairdner Prize, the most prestigious Canadian research prize, because the committee would not honor two of his colleagues along with him.

-Houghton acknowledged on Monday that his dustup with Gairdner had been “an unfortunate situation” and “an embarrassment.”
+Houghton acknowledged that his dustup with Gairdner had been “an unfortunate situation” and “an embarrassment.”